thijs/DumbMule/readme.md

 * **Keep Resource at Target**

-If a ware is also a resource at the target station, this setting will keep x times the hourly consumption of that ware a the target station.
+If a ware is also a resource at the target station, this setting will keep x times the hourly consumption of that ware at the target station.
 The example I run into most is stations that produce Food and have a habitat.
 The habitat needs food, so it's both a resource and a product for that station.
 With this setting set to 1, the SimpleMule